 All Senix sensors have either an RS-232 or RS-485 serial data interface that uses either the industry standard Modbus protocol or a simpler ASCII streaming output.
 Modbus allows two way communication of control instruction and data transfer.
 SenixVIEW configuration software uses Modbus for sensor configuration, monitoring sensor performance, and testing.

 Serial RS-232 is an electrical interface for single sensor communication with computers, displays or other user equipment over relatively short distances.

-Serial RS-485 interface allows multiple ultrasonic sensors and other RS-485 devices, such as digital displays, PCs or loggers, to be connected to a Modbus addressable, multi-drop wired network.
+Serial RS-485 interface allows multiple ultrasonic sensors and other RS-485 devices, such as numeric displays, PCs or loggers, to be connected to a Modbus addressable, multi-drop wired network.
 It is more robust than RS-232 and allows far longer communication distances.